Are you looking for a way to switch or convert custom post types in WordPress?

 Switching Post Types Using the Quick Edit Option

-You can also quickly change an individual post type using the Quick Edit option while viewing all posts in the WordPress dashboard.
+You can also quickly edit post types using the Quick Edit option while viewing all posts in the WordPress dashboard.

-First, you will need to visit the Posts » All Posts page from the WordPress admin sidebar.
+First, you must visit the Posts » All Posts page from the WordPress admin sidebar.

 Alternatively, if you are changing the post type for a page, then head over to the Pages » All Pages screen from the admin sidebar.